puffedo/jaggr/README.md

 Parameters specified via the command line override config file parameters.
 Config file parameters override environment variables.

-### Background images
+#### Background images

+Background images are automatically loaded from <https://lorempixel.com>.
+Other URLs can be configured - either globally or for spefific pages (red, yellow, green, error).

-Background images are automatically loaded from lorempixel.com.
-You can place custom images next to the executable into folders images/red, images/yellow, images/green or images/error.
+You can also provide custom images by putting them in the file system next to the executable into folders images/red, images/yellow, images/green or images/error.
 Images are selected randomly.
-It works best with grayscale images!

 ## Development